OneSman7/yandexmapkit_drawing/README.md

 [canvas beginDrawingPolygon];
 ```

-And implement YandexMapDrawingCanvasDelegate to know when the drawing finished.
+And implement YandexMapDrawingCanvasDelegate to know when the drawing is finished.

 You can also add polygons using methods and set polygon fill and stroke color.